Talcott Parsons: Harvard University

 In 1927, after a year of teaching at Amherst (1926–1927), Parsons entered Harvard University, as an instructor in the Economics Department, where he followed F. W. Taussig's lectures on economist Alfred Marshall and became friends with the economist historian Edwin Gay, the founder of Harvard Business School.
 Parsons also became a close associate of Joseph Schumpeter and followed his course General Economics.
-Parsons was at odds with some of the trends in Harvard's department which then went in a highly-technical and a mathematical direction.
+Parsons was at odds with some of the trends in Harvard's department which then went in a highly technical and a mathematical direction.
 He looked for other options at Harvard and gave courses in "Social Ethics" and in the "Sociology of Religion".

 The chance for a shift to sociology came in 1930, when Harvard's Sociology Department was created under Russian scholar Pitirim Sorokin.
 Parsons became one of the new department's two instructors, along with Carle Zimmerman.
 Parsons established close ties with biochemist and sociologist Lawrence Joseph Henderson, who took a personal interest in Parsons' career at Harvard.
-Parsons became part of L. J. Henderson's famous Pareto study group, in which some of the most important intellectuals at Harvard participated, including Crane Brinton, George C. Homans, and Charles P. Curtis.
+Parsons became part of L. J. Henderson's famous Pareto study group, in which Harvard intellectuals participated, including Crane Brinton, George C. Homans, and Charles P. Curtis.
 Parsons wrote an article on Pareto's theory and later explained that he had adopted the concept of "social system" from reading Pareto.
 Parsons also made strong connections with two other influential intellectuals with whom he corresponded for years: economist Frank H. Knight and businessman Chester Barnard.
 The relationship between Parsons and Sorokin turned sour.
 A pattern of personal tensions was aggravated by Sorokin's deep dislike for American civilization, which he regarded as a sensate culture that was in decline.
 Sorokin's writings became increasingly anti-scientistic in his later years, widening the gulf between his work and Parsons' and turning the increasingly positivistic American sociology community against him.
 Sorokin also tended to belittle all sociology tendencies that differed from his own writings, and by 1934 was quite unpopular at Harvard.